jColeChanged/jColeChanged.github.io/_posts/2021-2-21-numbers-programmers-should-know.md

 The exact amount of when it becomes worthwhile to do this is a bit hard to say without knowing your data.
-Some data formats are already compressed so you don't get as much utility from compresing them.
+Some data formats are already compressed so you don't get as much utility from compressing them.
 For Snappy in particular as a compression mechanism the Google repo for the project says it performs as follows:

 <div class="p">